 Recommended holiday lettings in Sri Lanka

-Rent a holiday apartment, home or cottage in Sri Lanka: from £14 per night
+Rent a holiday home, apartment or cottage in Sri Lanka from just £13 per night

 Best holiday homes with a patio or terrace

 Price and Availability Index for Sri Lanka

 The graph shows average prices of holiday lettings in Sri Lanka for the next twelve months.
 Prices reach their peak during one week in May.
 The average price per night in a holiday letting in Sri Lanka this week (18/05 - 25/05) is £33.
 Sri Lanka is cheaper during one week in April (04/04 - 11/04), when prices are on average £31 a night.